washingtonpost/ans-schema/docs/proposals/2017-5-26 - Advanced Table.md

 }
 ```

-The above table translated to markdown style (not actual valid markdown):
+The above ANS table would translate to a table that looks something like this:

 ```
 |    | X1 | X2 |